gql-dart/gql/README.md

 ## About

 This project allows for the normalization and denormalization of GraphQL Documents.
-It is based loosely on the [graphql-norm](https://github.com/dividab/graphql-norm) package.

 The `normalize` function creates a flat map of normalized documents and can be used to cache results of GraphQL queries.
 It traverses the [GraphQL AST](https://github.com/gql-dart/gql/blob/master/gql/README.md) and only includes the fields specified in the GraphQL Document in the normalized results.